-- Make sure you can afford taking care of more than one dog if your bring another one home.
-This includes appropriate dog food, water, shelter, health care and enrichment (dog toys).
+- Make sure you can afford to take care of more than one dog if you bring another one home.
+This includes appropriate dog food, water, shelter, health care, and enrichment (dog toys).

-- Make sure your dog(s) are properly identified (i.e., tags, microchips, etc.) and that their information is kept up-to-date.
+- Make sure your dog(s) are properly identified (e.g. tags, microchips, etc.) and that their information is kept up-to-date.

 - Socialize and train your dog(s) to ensure their well-being and the well-being of other animals and people.

 - Be sure that your pets are part of your emergency or disaster plan, including an evacuation kit.